 Order management features

-Typically in POS software, order management features are the least robust, although this is likely to change as POS solutions work to develop into retail suites.
+Typically in POS software, this type of feature is the least robust, although this is likely to change as POS solutions work to develop into retail suites.

 - Import products from catalogs that the software integrates with to reduce manual product entry